Terafora/DocuDefence/README.md

 # DocuDefense
 ## Project Overview

-DocuDefense is a full-stack application that functions as a secure document management system, specifically designed for handling contracts in PDF format.
-The backend, built in Golang, provides a secure API for CRUD operations on users and file uploads, leveraging MongoDB for data storage.
-The frontend, built in React, offers a simple interface for users to manage their profile and documents.

-The API supports user authentication using JWT, ensuring that only authenticated users can perform actions like updating or deleting profiles, and uploading files.
+DocuDefense is a secure document management system that enables efficient handling and storage of sensitive files, specifically designed for contract PDFs.
+Built as a full-stack application with Golang and MongoDB for the backend and React for the frontend, DocuDefense offers user authentication, document uploading, and version control.

+The API supports JWT-based authentication, allowing only authorized users to manage their profile and associated documents.
+The Docker setup enables easy deployment of both frontend and backend services.
 ***

 ## Features Completed
 ### Backend Features:

 - **User CRUD Operations:**
-  - Create, Retrieve, Update, and Delete users.
+  - Create, Retrieve, Update, and Delete user accounts.
 - **File Upload:**
-  - Upload PDF files and associate them with users.
+  - Upload PDF files and associate them with users with automatic versioning.
 - **Authentication:**
   - Basic login functionality using email and password.
   - JWT-based token authentication for protecting routes.
 - **JWT Authentication:**
   - Middleware to protect sensitive routes using JWT tokens.
+- **User Search, Pagination and Filtering**
+  - Fetch all users with pagination and search capabilities.
-- **Docker**
+- **Docker Support:**
+  - Backend and frontend Dockerfiles and a Docker Compose file to orchestrate services

 ### Frontend Features:

 - **User Management:**
   - View a list of users.
   - Create new users.
-  - Log in to view and update your profile.
+  - Log in to view, update and your profile.
   - Delete your account.
-- **File Upload:**
+- **Document Management:**
-  - Upload PDF files to be associated with your user profile.
+  - Upload PDF files to be associated with your user profile with versioning for each document.
+  - Preview, download and delete files.
+  - View a list of all users with search functionality and pagination.
+- **Dynamic User Interface:**
+  - Responsive layout with animations, custom modals, and user feedback messages.

 ***